freshplanet/ANE-Flurry/README.md

 The ANE binary (AirFlurry.ane) is located in the *bin* folder.
 You should add it to your application project's Build Path and make sure to package it with your app (more information [here](http://help.adobe.com/en_US/air/build/WS597e5dadb9cc1e0253f7d2fc1311b491071-8000.html)).

+Notes:
+* included binary has been compiled for 64-bit iOS support

 Documentation
 --------